 Try to water your cabbage at its base using a soaker hose, and avoid getting the leaves wet.
 Watering in the morning is a good strategy if you have to use a hose, because it enables stray droplets to dry before the sun gets intense.

 Too much water can cause your cabbage heads to split, but too little will cause the leaves to become thick and tough.
-It takes a little practice to get it down to the right timing!
+It takes a little practice to get it down to the right timing when you grow cabbage!

 Try to keep the soil pH between 6.0-7.0.
 If you’re not sure of the pH of your soil, use a soil test kit to get a good estimated range.
 You can also opt for professional soil testing.